david-abel/felix/README.md

 Felix© is an Artificial Intelligence that learns to create music.
 It was developed in Spring of 2012 by Dave Abel and Elliot Mitchell.

-It currently requires MacOS, and a version of QuickTime that can play midi files.
+It currently requires MacOS X, and a version of QuickTime that can play midi files (QT 7).

 ---Table Of Contents---